The topic you requested could not be found.

 AM Tasks

-What To Do During Your Day » Step 4A: Surgical Flow » Rare Situations » AM Tasks
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Rare Situations » AM Tasks

 AM Tasks are used for clinics that keep all spay/neuter/anesthetic patients overnight.
 This tasking feature helps staff administer drugs to the patient the morning after their procedure while still in the care of the clinic.
 In your Patient Flow Setup, there are…